Battle of Frenchman's Creek: British response

-In response to the attack, Major Ormsby advanced from Fort Erie to Frenchman's Creek with his 80 men of the 49th Regiment, where he was joined by Lieutenant McIntyre's 70 light infantrymen, Major Hatt's Lincoln Militia and some British-allied Native Americans under Major Givins.
-Finding that Boerstler's invaders had already gone, and being unable to determine any other enemy presence in the pitch dark, Ormsby's 300 men remained in position until daybreak, when Lieutenant Colonel Bisshopp arrived from Fort Erie.
-Bisshopp led the force to the Red House, where they found Captain King and his men still waiting to be evacuated.
-Outnumbered by ten-to-one, King surrendered.
+In response to the attack, Major Ormsby advanced from Fort Erie to Frenchman's Creek with 80 men of the 49th Regiment.
+He was joined by Lieutenant McIntyre's 70 light infantrymen, Major Hatt's Lincoln Militia, and British-allied Indigenous warriors under Major Givins.
+Finding that Boerstler's detachment had already withdrawn, and unable to determine the enemy's position in the darkness, Ormsby's force remained in position until daybreak.

+Lieutenant Colonel Bisshopp arrived from Fort Erie and led the combined force to the Red House, where Captain King and the men remaining with him were still waiting to be evacuated.
+Outnumbered, King surrendered.
+The Dictionary of Canadian Biography states that Bisshopp moved "with great celerity" to repulse a large American force at Frenchman Creek.